scala/docs.scala-lang/_overviews/scala-book/scala-build-tool-sbt.md

 You can use several different tools to build your Scala projects, including Ant, Maven, Gradle, and more.
-But a tool named [SBT](http://www.scala-sbt.org) was the first build tool that was specifically created for Scala, and these days it’s supported by [Lightbend](https://www.lightbend.com), the company that was co-founded by Scala creator Martin Odersky that also maintains Akka, the Play web framework, and more.
+But a tool named [sbt](http://www.scala-sbt.org) was the first build tool that was specifically created for Scala, and these days it’s supported by [Lightbend](https://www.lightbend.com), the company that was co-founded by Scala creator Martin Odersky that also maintains Akka, the Play web framework, and more.

->If you haven’t already installed SBT, here’s a link to [its download page](http://www.scala-sbt.org/download.html).
+>If you haven’t already installed sbt, here’s a link to [its download page](http://www.scala-sbt.org/download.html).

-## The SBT directory structure
+## The sbt directory structure

-Like Maven, SBT uses a standard project directory structure.
+Like Maven, sbt uses a standard project directory structure.
 If you use that standard directory structure you’ll find that it’s relatively simple to build your first projects.

-The first thing to know is that underneath your main project directory, SBT expects a directory structure that looks like this:
+The first thing to know is that underneath your main project directory, sbt expects a directory structure that looks like this:

 ```bash
 build.sbt